-Vivian Valencia is the on-site program coordinator.
+Vivian Valencia is the On-Site Director.
 Her role is to facilitate the logistics of the program in Córdoba and support the staff and students.
 When she's not running around Córdoba on a Casa errand, she's likely looking for spicy food.

 Vivian is from Turlock, California.
 She studied Political Science and Theology at LMU.
 While at LMU, she developed her commitment to restorative justice and juvenile justice issues.
 After graduation, she committed herself to restorative justice ministries, which fueled her passion for the law and legal reform.